feralyth/html-css-public-projects/four-card-feature-section/README.md

-# Bento
+# Four card feature section solution

-This is project is a solution to the [Bento grid challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/bento-grid-RMydElrlOj).
+This is a solution to the [Four card feature section challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/four-card-feature-section-weK1eFYK).

 ## Table of contents